-Check Out This Hip Boca Street Wear Brand - Boca News
+Check Out This Hip Boca Street Wear Brand

 What’s New Lyfe?

-New Lyfe’s not just a clothing company – they’re a lifestyle brand promoting positive change through self-improvement.
+New Lyfe is not just a clothing company – they’re a lifestyle brand promoting positive change through self-improvement.
 While most t-shirt companies revolve around street life, partying, and general debauchery, New Lyfe celebrates a different type of living.

 Tim and his partner Josh Butcher wanted to create a fashion line with community and positive vibes as the driving force.
 They succeeded with New Lyfe.